5 Green Home Improvement Ideas

 There are two types of solar energy: active and passive.
 Active solar energy involves professionals installing solar panels onto a homeowner’s roof, while passive solar energy is more about your home’s original design (like having south-facing windows).

 The effectiveness of solar energy varies by home location and size.
-However, there are other installations you can consider when it comes to your roof, like skylights, that can help cut down your home’s artificial light by nearly 40%.
+However, there are other installations you can consider when it comes to your roof, like skylights, that can help cut down your home’s artificial lighting needs.

 Curious how much solar panels can save you on your monthly energy bill?
 Read more.